What is Brand Architecture?

 Have you ever considered that your company may actually be confusing your audience unwittingly, in terms of the types of products and services you have placed on the market?

-Companies that have been in action for many years, especially those that have expanded in more ways than one, tend to have built up a multi-layered blend of brands, each with their own brand identities.
-This can confuse potential customers, producing negative perceptions, and as such can adversely affect purchase decision making.
+Companies that have been in action for many years, especially those that have expanded in more ways than one, tend to have built up a multi-layered blend of brands, each with its own brand identities.
+This can confuse potential customers, producing negative perceptions, and as such can adversely affect purchase decision-making.
 E.g., a loss in sales.